Jean-Louis Masson (politician, 1954)

 Jean-Louis Masson (born 5 February 1954) is a French politician and retired Gendarmerie officer who represented the 3rd constituency of the Var department in the National Assembly from 2017 until his resignation in 2020.
 A member of The Republicans (LR), he has served as Mayor of La Garde since 2020, previously holding the office from 2001 to 2017.
+Masson has also presided over the Departmental Council of Var since 2022.

 Career

 Masson was elected to the mayorship of La Garde, Var in the 2001 municipal election as a member of the Union for French Democracy.
 He was reelected in 2008 and 2014 before resigning the office to take his seat in Parliament in 2017.

 In the 2020 municipal election, he returned as Mayor of La Garde, a position his father Louis Masson previously held from 1959 to 1962.
 Masson was succeeded in the National Assembly by his substitute Édith Audibert.

 Masson has also served as a departmental councillor for the canton of La Garde since 2021, previously holding a seat from 2004 (elected under the Union for a Popular Movement banner, later The Republicans) until his resignation in 2017 following his election to Parliament.
 In 2022, he was elected President of the Departmental Council of Var.
 He had held the council's first vice presidency from 2015 until 2017 and again from 2021 until 2022.